-How to Strengthen Your Company Culture With These 5 Must-Have Good Communication Skills
+How to Strengthen Your Company Culture

 In this article, we’re going to talk about 5 good communication skills and areas that affect your company’s performance and culture.
 By knowing these areas, you’ll be able to address them as a leader.
-You would also create programmes to nurture and encourage effective communications.
+You would also create programs to nurture and encourage effective communications.

 How Many Documents Does Your Company Produce Each Month?